Localization theorems in topological Hochschild homology and topological cyclic homology: Review of spectral categories

-\begin{prop} \textup{(\cite[6.3]{SSMonoidalEq})} Given a small spectral category $\aC$, there exists a small spectral category $\aC^{\Omega}$ and a spectral functor $R\colon \aC\to \aC^{\Omega}$ such that: \begin{enumerate} \item $\aC^{\Omega}$ has the same objects as $\aC$ and $R$ is the identity map on objects, \item For every $x,y$ objects of $\aC$, $\aC^{\Omega}(x,y)$ is a symmetric $\Omega$-spectrum (i.e., fibrant in the stable model structure on symmetric spectra), and \item For every $x,y$ objects of $\aC$, the map $\aC(x,y)\to \aC^{\Omega}(x,y)$ is a weak equivalence of symmetric spectra. \end{enumerate} \end{prop}
+\begin{prop} \textup{(\cite[6.3]{SSMonoidalEq})} Given a small spectral category $\aC$, there exists a small spectral category $\aC^{\Omega}$ and a spectral functor $R\colon \aC\to \aC^{\Omega}$ such that: \begin{enumerate} \item $\aC^{\Omega}$ has the same objects as $\aC$ and $R$ is the identity map on objects, \item $\aC^{\Omega}$ is pointwise fibrant, and \item $R$ is a pointwise weak equivalence. \end{enumerate} Moreover, $(-)^{\Omega}$ and $R$ may be constructed as an endofunctor and natural transformation on the category of small spectral categories. \end{prop}